OokTech/TW5-Bob/Configuration.md

 ## What each part is

+- `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
+If relative it is relative to `wikiPathBase`.
 - `filePathRoot` is the root folder where external files are served.
 If you want to use an external image from your computer in your wiki than you need to set this to a parent folder of where the pictures are.
 If none is given than local files aren't served.
-- `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
-If relative it is relative to `wikiPathBase`.
 - `pluginsPath` is the path to the plugins folder if you are using the as a plugin library.
 If relative it is relative to `wikiPathBase`.
 - `themesPath` is the path to the folder where you have your themes.
 If relative it is relative to `wikiPathBase`.
+- `wikisPath` the name of the default wikis folder to use.
+If relative it is relative to `wikiPathBase`.
+- `wikiPathBase` relative paths for everything other than serving files are relative to this path.
+It defaults to the current working directory.
+- `includePluginList` is an array of plugin names that will be included in every wiki served.
+You do not have to include Bob in this list.
+- `excludePluginList` is an array of plugin names that will not be included in any wiki served, even if it is listed in the tiddlywiki.info file.
+This does not prevent someone from installing the plugin via drag-and-drop or from a plugin library, it just affects plugins listed in `tiddlywiki.info` files.
+- `autoUnloadWikis` if this is set to `true` than wikis with no active connections will be automatically unloaded from memory. (experimental, may cause problems)
+- `disableBrowserAlerts` if this is set to `true` than no alerts are sent to the browser wikis.
+This can also be set on a per-wiki basis in the control panel.
 - `fileURLPrefix` is the prefix used to distinguish file links from wikis.
 This has the normal restrictions on names as any URL, so avoid special characters.
   This defaults to `files` and only have an affect if you have also set